-Our Headteacher, DSL and appropriate members of staff have accessed and understood the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' (2018) guidance and Part 5 of the latest guidance in 'Keeping Children Safe in Education'.
-Full details of our response to peer-on-peer abuse, including sexual violence and harassment can be found in our Safeguarding policy.
+Our Headteacher, DSL and appropriate members of staff have accessed and understood the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' (2021) guidance and Part 5 of the latest guidance in 'Keeping Children Safe in Education'.
+Full details of our response to child-on-child abuse, including sexual violence and harassment can be found in our Safeguarding policy.

-Huntingdon Academy recognises that sexual violence and sexual harassment between children can take place online.
+HUNTINGDON Academy recognises that sexual violence and sexual harassment between children can take place online.
 Examples may include: